-Alaska GED price
+Alaska GED Online Price

-You have the option to take one test at a time when you feel ready to do so and you pay just for that section you register for.
+You have the option to take one test at a time when you feel ready to do so, and you pay just for that section you register for.

 The four GED sub-exams are independent tests that are measured on a scale from 100 to 200.
 Scoring is as follows: